Alion3064492356/Sensors-for-RaspberryPi/K47 User Manual/0_read_me_first.txt

 2. About This Documentation

-This package consists of this Read Me file, which introduces you to Raspberry development using the K47 sensors, and then subfolders for each of the many sensors in your kit.
-These sensor folders contain a variety of information, including wiring diagrams in JPG and CorelDraw formats, sample code in C and Python, and a written Description (.docx/.pdf) introducing you to the physics of the sensor and how to interface it to your Raspberry Pi.
+This package consists of this Read Me file, which introduces you to Raspberry development using the K47 sensors, and then subfolders describing the many sensors in your kit.
+These sensor folders contain a variety of information, including wiring diagrams in JPG and CorelDraw formats, sample code in C and Python, and most importantly, a written Description (.docx/.pdf) introducing you to the physics of the sensor and how to interface it to your Raspberry Pi.

+If you are new to working with sensors or interfacing your Raspberry Pi to external hardware components, please see the "Introduction To Sensors" document for help getting started.
+Even if you are an experienced Raspberry Pi designer, you might briefly consult this document for a quick introduction to all the sensors in this kit.

-3. About Analog Sensing and the ADC0832
+3. About Analog Sensing with the ADC0832

 The GPIO pins on your Raspberry Pi are purely digital -- they are either "on" or "off."
 By contrast, physical phenomena are often analog, which is to say continuous in nature or varying over some spectrum.
 In order to use sensors that measure analog phenomena, you will also use the ADC0832 Analog/Digital Converter (ADC) included with this kit to translate the analog responses of the sensor into digital responses usable on the Raspberry Pi.